SELF EMPOWERMENT for Children

 - and more…

-Studies show that as our children continue to sharpen their skills of reading, writing, and math, more parents and educators are realizing that competent social and self-help skills are of equal importance in today's world.
+Studies show that as our children continue to sharpen their skills of reading, writing, and math, more parents and educators are realizing that competent social and self-help skills (including stress reduction) are of equal importance in today's world.
 In fact, these skills may be the "missing link" to a child's self-esteem, resiliency and future success.
 Further, new data on stress in our children cite over 10% of our children ages 3-17 have diagnosed anxiety and over 4% have diagnosed depression.

 With ever-increasing expectations, demands, challenges, and unfortunately, violence in our schools, it is critical that children learn how to communicate and solve problems with one another in a non-violent way.
 While most would agree, few children receive specific training in these social and self-help skills.